 decision G5 / 91 was rendered on May 5, 1992.

-In this case, the Claimant had alleged that one of the members of the Opposition Division was not impartial, but the Director refused to recompose the Chamber.
+In the present case, the owner of a request alleged that one of the members of the opposition division was not impartial, but the director had refused to recompose the room. [#8217;

 Section 22.1.
 Independence of the agents of the organs of first instance of the EPO #8217;

 - the opposition division,

-For all that (point 3 of the reasons), this obligation is, in fact, a general principle and must apply to all.
+However (point 3 of the reasons), this obligation is, in truth, a general principle and must apply to all.

 Section 22.2.
 Decisions subject to appeal

-Can the holder appeal the Director's refusal to recontify the Chamber for opposition?
+Can the holder appeal against the director's refusal to recompose the room for opposition?

-The Grand Chamber states (point 5 of the reasons) that there is no legal basis for such an appeal.
+The Grand Chamber indicates (point 5 of the reasons) that #8217; there is no legal basis for such a remedy.

-Of course, this question may be appealed against the final decision (point 6 of the reasons).
+Of course, this question may be the subject of an appeal with the final decision (point 6 of the reasons).

 Chapter 23.
 G6 / 91 - Tax Reduction